 Thirdly, designating a child as gifted does not elevate them to a lifetime of special treatment.

-I can’t back up my argument with statistics.
+I’m not backing up my argument with statistics.

 Tell that to the gifted students who failed my ninth grade English class.